Find Affordable College Courses

 Montevallo, AL

-You’ll be in good company if you decide to attend University of Montevallo.
-It ranked #5 on our 2023 Best Health Professions Schools in Alabama list.
+You’ll join some of the best and brightest minds around you if you attend University of Montevallo.
+The school came in at #5 on this year’s Best Health Professions Schools in Alabama list.
 Montevallo is a small public school located in the large suburb of Montevallo.

 After completing their degree, health professions graduates from Montevallo carry an average student debtload of $21,674.